Markkop/corvo-astral/README.md

 * `.config`: configure custom settings for each discord channel
 * `.help`: get help for available commands

+## Notes
+Some features have been **disabled** due to the new protection made in Ankama's websites in a way that we can't scrap its data directly.
+I don't think we'll have an workaround for this, so if you wish to have these features back, **please kindly request** to Ankama devs the availability for these data through API in the following forum: https://www.wakfu.com/en/forum/332-development.
+**Affected features: details from Krosmoz Almanax, equipment drop information, monster search and information.**

 ## Features

 ### :milky_way:  Krosmoz Almanax

 Inspired by [wakmanax](https://github.com/elio-centrique/wakmanax), the `.alma` command scraps [Krosmoz Almanax](http://www.krosmoz.com/en/almanax) page and returns tons of cool stuff such as Protector of the Day, Zodiac, Trivia, Event and Forecast!
-**However, all these features are currently disabled because Ankama has protected their websites from scrapping and we can no longer retrieve this extra info.
-The Almanax Bonus is still available!**
+**Note: due to scrapping limitations, the cool stuff is no longer available.
+The day's bonus is still displayed, thought.**

 ![](https://i.imgur.com/BVOqE2p.gif)